Glendale Curriculum & Instruction

 - Parent/Legal Guardian

-We will only accept written requests for referral for evaluation.
+We will accept written or verbal requests for referral for evaluation.

 The Glendale School District seeks to provide all students with disabilities a free, appropriate public education.
 Some of our students require specially designed instruction and/or support services to be successful in the classroom.
 Students can receive these learning opportunities through special education services within our school district.